 Picnicking is permitted.
 Food is available.

 Hours: Grounds daily 10-5, late May-late Sept.
 Interpretive center daily 11-5, mid-June through Labour Day; Sat.-Sun. and holidays 10-noon and 1-5, day after Labour Day to mid-Oct.
+Phone ahead to confirm schedule.
 Allow 1 hour, 30 minutes minimum.